marcuslull/DSA/src/main/java/Notes/Notes.md

 * Play around with the ordering of tasks on each iteration
   * put() > compute > check > vs. compute > check > put() etc...
 * Look for opportunities to use a greedy approach
+* Try to while loop on !null if possible, this makes internal if/else much easier to manage
+  * return null at the end of algo to terminate the loop

 ## Int
 Max size of int is: `2,147,483,647` This is important to know when working with large numbers.